Creating the perfect eye makeup look doesn’t have to be overwhelming and is easier than you think once you get the hang of it.

 Priming is a must before applying any other eye makeup.
 It allows your eyeshadow colors to really pop the way you want them to.
 Eyeshadow primer will give all other eye makeup a surface to adhere to, giving you lasting coverage.

-Make sure to set your primer with either a bright white eyeshadow or a skin tone eyeshadow to avoid creasing on your lids.
-Urban Decay’s Eyeshadow Primer Potion is one of the best primers out there and helps avoid creasing while giving you all- day coverage.
+Urban Decay’s Eyeshadow Primer Potion is one of the best primers out there and gives you all- day coverage.

 Find a great primer that works for you and you’ll be on your way to stand-out eyes in no time!

-Use concealer as a primer under your eyes to brighten the skin while covering any veins or dark bags.
+Use concealer under your eyes to brighten the skin while covering any veins or dark bags.
 You could even use your concealer on your lids to prime if you wish.

-Whichever you choose, always make sure to set your primer!
-Use a translucent powder to set your under-eye concealer to avoid creasing.
-I’m currently obsessed with Tarte’s Shape Tape Contour Concealer.
+Use a translucent powder to set your under-eye concealer.
+I’m currently loving Tarte’s Shape Tape Contour Concealer.
 It glides on smoothly and the applicator gives you easy control over where you apply it.
 I also always use an under-eye blending sponge to easily blend the concealer into all the right places.

 Eye Makeup Tools